camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 :::warning

-Do not use secrets in your configuration files!
+Do not use secrets in your configuration files.

 :::

 :::warning

-General advice: the user who created the resources will always be the owner.
+The user who creates the resources will always be the owner.
 This means the user will always have admin access to the Kubernetes cluster until you delete it.
 Therefore, it can make sense to create an extra [AWS IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) that's solely used for Terraform purposes.

 :::

-### Cluster Module
+### Cluster module

 This module creates the basic layout that configures AWS access and Terraform.

-The following will use [Terraform Modules](https://developer.hashicorp.com/terraform/language/modules), which allows abstracting resources into reusable components.
+The following will use [Terraform modules](https://developer.hashicorp.com/terraform/language/modules), which allows abstracting resources into reusable components.

 The [Camunda provided module](https://github.com/camunda/camunda-tf-eks-module) is publicly available.
-It's advisable to review this module before its use.
+It's advisable to review this module before usage.

-1. In the folder where your `config.tf` rezides, create an additional `cluster.tf`
+1. In the folder where your `config.tf` resides, create an additional `cluster.tf`.
-2. Paste the following content into the newly created `cluster.tf` file to make use of the provided module
+2. Paste the following content into the newly created `cluster.tf` file to make use of the provided module:

 ```hcl
 module "eks_cluster" {